MichaelMcKibbin/cpu_temp_display/README.md

 ## TODO - Features to add in future version

+- Tidy up the threshold setting.
+Allow user to enter actual seconds - do the x1000 elsewhere.
 - Add a toggle to choose which temp to display
 - Prettier display
 - Automatically delete log files older than 7 days